ruixing76/Transparent-FCExp/README.md

 ```

 ## Cite
-If you find this work useful, please cite our paper.
+If you find this work useful, please kindly cite our paper.
 ```
 @misc{xing2024evaluating,
       title={Evaluating Transparency of Machine Generated Fact Checking Explanations},